Employment law status

 In summary, the Supreme Court agreed with the earlier Court of Appeal ruling, which in turn concluded that the employment tribunal was entitled to find that the individuals were working under contracts of employment.

-The above employment law case gives a good summary of what the courts will look at when deciding issues of employment status.
+The above employment law case gives a good summary of what the courts will look at when deciding issues of employment status in the context of applying employment law legislation aimed at protecting vulnerable workers.
 It is particularly important to note that the parties cannot necessarily rely on the paperwork or contract in place, if the reality of the situation is different.

 I'm clear on status – what's next?